First published in The Seven Seas 1896. Listed in ORG as No. 689.

 Apart from their military exploits the Corps of Royal Engineers designed and built public works all over what used to be the British Empire, laying out various towns and cities in North America.
 An engineer officer designed the Royal Albert Hall in Kensington, London.
 They also played an important part in military aviation, starting with man-carrying kites and balloons for reconnaissance and radio communications.

 Notes on the Text

-fatigue For soldiers ‘fatigues’ are jobs of work, ofren menial and rarely popular, sometimes punishment for minor offences; also here, of course, Noah’s exhaustion after his labours.
+fatigue: For soldiers, ‘fatigues’ are jobs of work, often menial and rarely popular, sometimes punishment for minor offences; also here, of course, Noah’s exhaustion after his labours.

-Tower of Babel the descendants of Noah who were repopulating the world were minded to build a tower which would impress the rest of the world.
+Tower of Babel: the descendants of Noah, who were repopulating the world, were minded to build a tower that would impress the rest of the world.
 The Lord mixed up their languages so no man could understand another.
 See the Book of Genesis, Chapter 11.

-civilian strictly a man not in the army, but in India also referred to a civil servant, traditionally clever, perhaps suspiciously so.
+civilian: strictly a man not in the army, but in India also referring to a civil servant, traditionally clever, perhaps suspiciously so.

-bricks without straw when the Children of Israel were in captivity in Egypt, Pharaoh decreed that those employed in making mud bricks reinforced with straw were to collect the straw themselves and still produce the same amount of bricks; he thus establishing the tradition of having to get a job done without adequate materials, to which the Royal Engineers are well accustomed.
-(See the Book of Exodus,, Chapter 5.)
+bricks without straw: When the Children of Israel were in captivity in Egypt, Pharaoh decreed that those employed in making mud bricks reinforced with straw were to collect the straw themselves and still produce the same amount of bricks; he thus established the tradition of having to get a job done without adequate materials, to which the Royal Engineers are well accustomed.
+(See the Book of Exodus, Chapter 5.)

-a fuse an’ a mine Perhaps their best-known exploit, the blowinog up of the Kashmiri Gate (right) in the siege of Delhi during the Sepoy Rebellion in 1857 for which three V C s were awarded to Royal Engineers, with a total of 26 to members of other regiments for the whole campaign
+a fuse an’ a mine: perhaps their best-known exploit, the blowing up of the Kashmiri Gate (right) in the siege of Delhi during the Sepoy Rebellion in 1857, for which three V.C.s were awarded to Royal Engineers, with a total of 26 to members of other regiments for the whole campaign

 ©John McGivering 2017 All rights reserved